takebozu/ibmqx-user-guides/rst/full-user-guide/004-Quantum_Algorithms/110-Shor's_algorithm.rst

   such as crystal lattices.
 Likewise, Shor's algorithm exploits interference to measure periodicity of arithmetic objects.

 Suppose we are given co-prime integers :math:`a,N`.
-Our goal is compute the period of :math:`a` modulo :math:`N`, that is, the smallest positive integer :math:`r` such that :math:`a^r=1\pmod{N}`.
+Our goal is to compute the period of :math:`a` modulo :math:`N`, that is, the smallest positive integer :math:`r` such that :math:`a^r=1\pmod{N}`.
 The basic idea is to construct a unitary operator :math:`U_a` that implements the modular